 Plan year July 1 through June 30.
-Eligibility State troopers, conservation officers, certain crime bureau and gambling enforcement officers, and certain other persons listed in Minnesota Statutes 352B.011 subdivision 10.
-Contributions Percent of Salary: Regular Supplemental Effective as of Member Employer Employer Total Prior to July 1, 2018 14.40% 21.60% 0.00% 36.00% July 1, 2018 14.90% 22.35% 1.75% 39.00% July 1, 2019 14.90% 23.10% 3.00% 41.00% July 1, 2020 15.40% 23.10% 5.00% 43.50% July 1, 2021 and later 15.40% 23.10% 7.00% 45.50% funded on a market value of assets basis.
-Member contributions are "picked up" according to the provisions of Internal Revenue Code 414(h).
+Eligibility State troopers, conservation officers, certain crime bureau and gamblin enforcement officers, and certain other persons listed in Minnesota Sta 352B.011 subdivision 10.
+Contributions Percent of Salary: - - Effective as of Member Regular Employer Supplemental Employer Total Prior to July 1, 2018 14.40% 21.60% 0.00% 36.00% July 1, 2018 14.90% 22.35% 1.75% 39.00% July 1, 2019 14.90% 23.10% 3.00% 41.00% July 1, 2020 15.40% 23.10% 5.00% 43.50% July 1, 2021 and later 15.40% 23.10% 7.00% 45.50% Supplemental employe funded on a market val Member contributions ue of asse ts basis. · Revenue Code 414(h).
 State contributions \$1 million paid annually on October 1 until the earlier of 1) both the Public Employees Retirement Association Police and Fire Plan and the State Patrol Retirement Fund attaining 90% funded status (on an actuarial value of assets basis), or 2) July 1, 2048.
 Allowable service Service during which member contributions were deducted.
 Includes period receiving temporary Worker's Compensation and reduced salary from employer.
 See Normal Retirement benefit definition on the following page for information about service limits.
-Salary Salaries excluding lump sum payments at separation.
+Salary Salaries excluding lump sum payn nents at se paration.
 Average salary Average of the five highest years of Salary.
 Average Salary is based on all Allowable Service if less than five years.
 Average Salary is based on all years without regard to any service limits.

 Retirement

 Normal retirement benefit

 Age/Service requirement Age 55 and three years (ten years if first hired after June 30, 2013) of Allowable Service.

 Amount 3.00% of Average Salary for each year of Allowable Service up to 33 years.
 Members with at least 28 years of service as of July 1, 2013, are not subject to this service limit.
 Member contributions made after the service cap will be refunded at retirement.

 Early retirement benefit

 Age/Service requirement Age 50 and three years (ten years if first hired after June 30, 2013) of Allowable Service.

-Amount Normal Retirement Benefit based on Allowable Service and Average Salary at retirement reduced by 1/10% for each month that the member is under age 55.
-If the effective date of retirement is after June 30, 2015, the reduction is 0.34% for each month that the member is under age 55 at the time of retirement.
+Amount Normal Retirement Benefit based on Allowable Service and Average Salary at retirement reduced by 0.34% for each month that the member is under age 55.
+If the effective date of retirement is before July 1, 2015, the reduction is 1/10% for each month that the member is under age 55 at the time of retirement.

 Form of payment Life annuity.

 Actuarially equivalent options are:

 50%, 75%, or 100% Joint and Survivor, or 15-year certain.
 If a Joint and Survivor benefit is elected and the beneficiary predeceases the annuitant, the annuitant's benefit increases to the Life Annuity amount.
 This "bounce back" is subsidized by the plan.

 Benefit increases 1.00% per year.

 A benefit recipient who has been receiving a benefit for at least 12 full months as of the June 30 of the calendar year immediately before the adjustment will receive a full increase.
 Members receiving benefits for at least one month but less than 12 full months as of the June 30 of the calendar year immediately before the adjustment will receive a pro rata increase.

 Disability

 Occupational disability benefit

 Age/Service requirement Member who cannot perform his duties as a direct result of a disability relating to an act of duty.